Privacy Policy

 11. Subscriptions, Auto-Renewal, and Billing

-Direct-download subscriptions and Lifetime Deal (dryx.ai)
+Direct-download plans and Lifetime Deal (dryx.ai)

 12. Children's Privacy (continued)